-CICIL • Write in a price be Choose three books.
+Clerk • Write in a price be Choose three books.
 Your store does not have those books.
-Put an XI through their titles.
+Put an X1through their titles.
 Write in a price between £7.50 and £40.00 for each book.
 Do not show your final list to your partner.
-Title Author Kind of book Price Other information War and Peace Leo Tolstoy Novel Russian literature Things Fall Apart Chinua Achebe Novel African literature A History of Britain Simon Schama History book Subject: British History A Little History of the World Ernst Gombrich History book Subject: World history, Easy to read The Road to Wigan Pier George Orwell Sociology You want it for a history class.
-The Life of Elizabeth I Alison Weir Biography Elizabeth I was Queen of England 1558-1603 Lives of the Artists Giorgio Vasari Biography Subject: Leonardo da Vinci, Michelangelo, and other artists Against the Odds James Dyson Autobiogra- phy James Dyson started the Dyson vacuum cleaner company.
+Title Author Kind of book Price Other information War and Peace Leo Tolstoy Novel Russian literature Things Fall Apart Chinua Achebe Novel African literature A History of Britain Simon Schama History book Subject: British History A Little History of the World Ernst Gombrich History book Subject: World history, Easy to read Subject: World history, Easy to read The Road to Wigan George Orwell Sociology You want it for a history class.
+You want it for a history class.
+The Life of Elizabeth I Alison Weir Biography Elizabeth I was Queen of England 1558-1603 Lives of the Artists Giorgio Vasari Biography Subject: Leonardo da Vinci, Michelangelo, and other artists Against the Odds Against the Odds James Dyson Autobiogra- phy James Dyson started the Dyson vacuum cleaner company.
+Customer Select three books Select one kind of e space below.

-Custo omer Select one kind oks from the list above.
-Write their I of book you want more information ow the price of any books until you a n about.
-Book you want: What you know about this book: 1.
+Select one kind of book you want more information about.
+You do not know the price of any books until you ask your partner.
+What you know about this book: 1.
 Title: Author: You know the title and author.
 2. Title: You know the title only.
 3. Author: Other information: You don't remember the title.
-4. Kind of book: You want to know the titles of books of this kind
+4. Kind of book: You want to know the titles of books of this kind.